Interested in trying out SNAP selling? In this blog post, we explain what SNAP selling is, how it works, and how you can get started with it.

 Per Konrath, SNAP is an antidote to the “too much information problem,” where buyers have too many resources and too little time to interpret or make sense of it all.

-SNAP breaks into two main parts, the four basics and the three decisions.
-Here’s a bit more about each of those core components:
+The SNAP selling methodology breaks into two main parts: the four basics and the three decisions.
+Here’s a bit more about each of these core components:

 The four basics of SNAP

-The four basics of SNAP are the source of its clunky acronym, with each “letter” representing a core principle that guides the sales process.
+The four basics of the SNAP sales methodology are the source of its acronym, with each letter representing a core principle that guides the sales process.

 Instead of trying to do too much at once, you’ll want to feed buyers the right answers at the right time — and avoid giving more than they asked for.

-- End meetings by going over next steps–ie: confirming the next appointment, explaining when/why you’ll follow-up
+- End meetings by going over next steps.

-Stand out by positioning yourself as a go-to expert.
-In SNAP Selling, the salesperson must embody the role of “trusted partner.”
-So here, the goal is connecting the value of your solution to the problem the buyer wants to solve but doesn’t have the time or mental bandwidth to tackle on their own.
+Stand out by positioning yourself as the go-to expert.
+In the SNAP selling method, the salesperson must embody the role of a “trusted partner.”
+Here, the goal is to connect the value of your solution to the problem the buyer wants to solve but doesn’t have the time or mental bandwidth to tackle on their own.

-- Instead, engage buyers on “equal footing” — you’re aiming for an intelligent conversation between peers
+- Engage buyers on “equal footing” — you’re aiming for an intelligent conversation between peers.

-- Present data-driven, well-researched insights/solutions — you want to come across as confident and prepared
+- Present data-driven, well-researched insights and solutions — you want to come across as confident and prepared.

 Align your business goals with buyers’ needs, priorities, and beliefs.
 You’ll need to develop a clear understanding of what matters to buyers and keep their goals front and center throughout the sales cycle.
 Ultimately, it’s not worth bringing up goals they’re not focused on right now — even if you think they need to shift their priorities.

-- Identify organization-wide goals and the goals of individual decision-makers
+- Identify organization-wide goals and the goals of key decision-makers.

 Keep important decisions top of mind.
 Frazzled customers are typically juggling multiple priorities at any given moment.
-As such, you’ll want to make sure you align your products/services/messaging around the priorities that matter most.
+As such, you’ll want to make sure you align your solution and messaging around the priorities that matter most.

-- Leverage trigger events (acquisitions, IPOs, a global pandemic, etc.) to shift prospect priorities
+- Leverage trigger events (acquisitions, IPOs, a global pandemic, etc.) to shift prospects' priorities.

-We’ve put together a SNAP selling checklist to help reps keep “the basics” top of mind.
+We’ve put together a SNAP selling checklist to help sales reps keep the basics top of mind:

 The three decisions